genexuslabs/saia-ingest/CONTRIBUTION.md

 1. An incident fix (either an error correction, code enhancement or new features),
 1. Improving the extensibility and/or
 1. Completeness of the component.
-Basically, contributions must not substantially change the existing functionality and must be useful for any of the [GeneXus Enterprise AI](./EnterpriseAISuite.md) components.
+Basically, contributions must not substantially change the existing functionality and must be useful for any of the [Globant Enterprise AI](./EnterpriseAISuite.md) components.

 Contributions are accepted in the `main` branch.
 There are other branches defined in the repositories but no contributions will be accepted in them.